MightyBurger/curveball/README.md

 To install **curvebird**, run `cargo install curvebird`.

-If you'd like to make changes, clone the repository and build locally.
+If you'd like to make changes, clone the repository.

 ## Project Structure